nathanfdev/deskpro/app/src/Application/ImportBundle/README.md

 **--batch-config=**

 Path to custom batch config file.
-If it is not specified, exporter looks for a batch config in output path dir
+If it is not specified, exporter looks for a batch config in output path dir.

 **--verbose**